The Better Life: Recording

 When talking about songs from the band's demo CD and creating material for The Better Life, Arnold said:We wanted to use about half the songs off that demo, but we needed to write about half another record.

-In March 2021, Arnold said the following about the recording process:Some songs like Kryptonite, we strived to make it sound very much like the demo version because we got signed on the back of those demoes thanks to our local radio stations in Mississippi from playing those songs so the last thing we want to do is change it.
+In March 2021, Arnold said about the recording process:Some songs like "Kryptonite", we strived to make it sound very much like the demo version because we got signed on the back of those demos thanks to our local radio stations in Mississippi from playing those songs, so the last thing we want to do is change it.

 Reissues

-On September 18, 2007, a two-disc reissue of the album, The Better Life: Deluxe Edition, was released and includes audio of a live performance recorded at Cynthia Woods Mitchell Pavilion in Houston, Texas on September 18, 2003.
+On September 18, 2007, a two-disc reissue of the album, titled The Better Life: Deluxe Edition, was released including audio of a live performance recorded at Cynthia Woods Mitchell Pavilion in Houston, Texas, on September 18, 2003.
 The live audio on the 2007 Deluxe Edition reissue is from the Away from the Sun - Live from Houston, Texas DVD, which was released on November 8, 2005.
 The live audio was also separately released digitally and on streaming services as The Better Life: Rarities Edition in 2010.

 On November 4, 2009, 3 Doors Down announced a remastered version of The Better Life on CD and vinyl with new artwork as part of "The Even Better Life Ultimate Fan Pack".
 The package also included an exclusive band poster, a 3 Doors Down shirt, a digital download of a remastered version of "Kryptonite", and a "Pit Pass" for early access to general admission concerts.

 In 2020, a remaster of the album, The Better Life: 20th Anniversary Edition, was released on vinyl, as well as on CD and digitally in 2021; all three versions include the band's eponymous 1997 demo, with the ten songs being listed as the "Escatawpa Sessions."
 The CD and digital releases of the 20th Anniversary Edition also include acoustic versions of "Kryptonite" and "Be Like That," along with "The Better Life (XX Mix)" and the studio recording of "Wasted Me", as bonus tracks.